PM 02-07-03-c

 - No

-When Alien Admission Status 'Documented' is selected, and 'Qualified Immigration Status Pending (90 days)' = Yes, the 'Alien Type/ Document' and 'Alien Type Verification' drop downs are mandatory.
+When the "Non-Citizen Admission Status" of 'Documented' or 'Unknown' are selected, and 'Qualified Immigration Status Pending (90 days)' is 'Yes', the 'Non-Citizen Type / Document' and 'Non-Citizen Type Verification' fields become mandatory.

 - Example 1: In June 2015, Mr. D applies for medical benefits and reports to have obtained legal permanent resident status in January 2010 and provides an alien ID number.
 The HUB verify lawful presence (VLP) clearance is unable to confirm the applicant's immigration status.
-Additional documentation is required.
-If all other proofs are provided, and the applicant is otherwise eligible, select Alien Admission Status = Documented, and Qualified Immigration Status Pending (90 days).
+Use Web-based Systematic Alien Verification for Entitlements (SAVE) to verify immigration status.
+If the information needed in SAVE to submit is not available, send a VCL to obtain it.
+If all other proofs are provided, and the applicant is otherwise eligible, select Non-Citizen Admission Status = Documented, and Qualified Immigration Status Pending (90 days).

-When the Alien Admission Status 'Unknown' is selected, and 'Qualified Immigration Status Pending (90 days)' = Yes, the 'Alien Type/ Document' and 'Alien Type Verification' drop downs will be enabled and made mandatory.
+When the Non-Citizen Admission Status 'Unknown' is selected, and 'Qualified Immigration Status Pending (90 days)' = Yes, the 'Non-Citizen Type/ Document' and 'Non-Citizen Type Verification' drop downs will be enabled and made mandatory.
 Other fields on the screen are disabled.

 When the 'Qualified Immigration Status Pending (90 days)' is selected the following things will happen: